 Jonathan OzikSenior Fellow

 Dr. Ozik received his Ph.D. in Physics from the Chaos and Nonlinear Dynamics Group at the University of Maryland in 2005.
-He is the author of more than two dozen publications, including book chapters, journal articles, conference proceedings, and seminars and has conducted agent-based modeling courses and tutorials for a wide audience of subject matter experts, including various government agencies, academic institutions, and private industry.
+He is the author of numerous publications, including book chapters, journal articles, conference proceedings, and seminars and has conducted agent-based modeling courses and tutorials for a wide audience of subject matter experts, including various government agencies, academic institutions, and private industry.